open-feature/go-sdk-contrib/hooks/open-telemetry/README.md

 # OpenTelemetry Hook

+For this hook to function correctly a global `TracerProvider` must be set, an example of how to do this can be found below.

-The `open telemetry hook` taps into the full hook lifecycle to write `spans` to the global `TracerProvider`.
+The `open telemetry hook` taps into the full hook lifecycle to write `traces` to the global `TracerProvider`.
 To ensure thread safety a lock is generated for a given `span` key, constructed from the `OpenFeature client` name and `flagKey`, any spans attempting to reuse a currently active key will be blocked until the lock becomes available.